Home About Icons Reviews Manga Lists Guestbook Gallery Links Out

 A boy who can see ghosts meets a girl set out for revenge against him due to his actions in a past life.

 The author of Biscuit Hammer again proves himself as one of the most talented and capable mangakas out there in terms of character development and plot pacing.
 I don't know if I liked Spirit Circle nearly as much as Biscuit Hammer, which is still possibly the best manga I've ever read, but it comes pretty damn close.
 The manga has the same high-stakes, yet somehow calm environment that I loved so much in Biscuit Hammer, and all of the characters were very well-written, especially the female lead.
+The art still isn't amazing, but this was an otherwise excellent read all-around.

 A thirteen-year-old aristocrat sells his soul to a demon and proceeds to enlist him as his butler.

-After seeing everyone go on about this for years and basically writing it off as a fanservice manga for shotacons, I finally decided to give it a shot.
+After seeing everyone and their mother go on about this for years and basically writing it off as a fanservice manga for shotacons, I finally decided to give it a shot.
 I liked it a lot more than I was expecting to, although I definitely find the series to be uncomfortably enabling of its gross fanbase.
 Still, Ciel was a great protagonist and Sebastian wasn't terrible either.

-The series suffers a lot in the female character department, which I guess is to be expecting from an author who's only ever written BL.
+The series suffers a lot in the female character department, which I guess is to be expected from an author who's only ever written BL.
 The precocious brat Sieglinde was the worst offender, although Elizabeth wasn't so great either.
 Mey-Rin is cute, I guess, but she doesn't get a ton of attention.

 Aside from that, the large and eclectic cast was a lot of fun, the art was absolutely stunning, there was a ton of outfit fodder, and most of the story arcs were compelling enough to keep me interested.
 I guess I didn't like it nearly enough to keep track of updates though, which I haven't been doing since June.